LogentriesCommunity/le_android/README.md

 -----

 Set up an account with Logentries at <https://logentries.com/>, and register a host by selecting Hosts and then New (in the top right).
-The host name you enter will be required as a parameter when using the AndroidLogger.

-Retrieve the userkey corresponding to your account.
-You will find your account key in the upper right of the 'Account' page when logged in.
+The host name is for your own benefit.

+Then create a logfile, by clicking New Log (in the top right) and give it a name for your own benefit.
+Be sure to choose Token TCP as the source type.

+The token UUID used in green will be used in the next step.

-Next, download the android source code from the logentries github account and add the le package to your Android project.
+Next, download the android source code from the logentries github account and add the com.logentries.android package to your Android project.

 Add the android.permission.INTERNET <uses-permission> to the project manifest file.